Monday–Friday, 8:30 a.m. - 4:30 p.m.

 Since it was/is a non-circulating collection with special requirements for preservation and use, storage, and physical and environmental security, the unit warranted a new facility.
 The presence of two “special collections” units in the same library system made it difficult to justify continuing their administrative separation; in part, these units were merged because of insufficient space in Holland Library and because of administrative redundancy.
 In 1974, at the request of the Director of Libraries, an ad hoc task force was formed to undertake an ARL Management Review and Analysis Program (MRAP) in order to evaluate this situation.
 In their detailed final report, MRAP outlined various recommendations; among these one that would affect the future of the two “special collections divisions” in Holland Library.
 Their specific recommendation read: “That the Special Collections unit of Humanities Library be combined with Manuscripts-Archives under one administrative head and be physically integrated no later than 1977 when [the] Holland Library building is remodeled.”
 When the new Science Library was built in 1977, and following the removal of the science collections from Holland Library into the Owen Science and Engineering Library, the Humanities Special Collections and Manuscripts-Archives divisions were merged into one physical and administrative unit.

-In the coming years, MASC remains committed to acquiring, processing, cataloging, preserving, and making available millions of items, including original manuscripts and photographs, audio and video tapes, films, printed and published materials (books, maps, broadsides, etc.), graphic collections, and the archives of Washington State University, all of which will provide primary source material for students and scholars in a variety of disciplines around the world.
+Through the coming years, MASC remains committed to acquiring, processing, cataloging, preserving, and making available millions of items, including original manuscripts and photographs, audio and video tapes, films, printed and published materials (books, maps, broadsides, etc.), graphic collections, and the archives of Washington State University, all of which will provide primary source material for students and scholars in a variety of disciplines around the world.

 Please read the legal statement below, which was drafted by the Washington State University (WSU) Attorney General's office: